 The scam works by people staging accidents and then making personal injury claims.
 They can make up to £20,000 per accident depending on the injury and claims.
 The average payout is around £2000.
 Since the recession began the number of these claims has rocketed.
 Drivers have even being chased after by companies encouraging them to make claims even if they were not injured.
 This is one reason for insurance premiums rising so steeply in recent years.

 Birmingham is the number one hot spot in the UK for crash for cash.
 Gangs are now even crashing into each other then splitting the cash between them when one gets a pay out.
 Some are staging dozens of accidents a day with 5 people in the car each time.
 One gang was caught having made over 3 million pounds worth of false claims.

-Read this BBC article to see how you can void being a victim of crash for cash.
+Read this BBC article to see an example of crash for cash.

-Here are some of the methods used in this scam.
+Here are some of the methods used by crash for cash scammers.

 The rear ender